recursive-redundancy/base-converter-web/README.md

 npm start
 ```

-# Build for Deployment
+# Build for Production
-Application also uses Webpack to build for deployment.
-Deploy build differs in that it minifies JS & CSS files and is a one-time process rather than a watching for changes live.
-Run deploy build by
+Application also uses Webpack to build for production build.
+Production build
+differs in that it minifies JS & CSS files and is a one-time process rather
-entering this command:
+than a watching for changes live.
+Build by entering this command:
 ```
 npm run build
 ```